-Now that you’ve read 15 Reasons to Tour with a Rohloff Hub, you’re probably wondering how you’re going to mount that pesky Rohloff shifter to your road handlebars.
-Well, we have compiled a list of every mounting option that’s been done.
-Enjoy.
+Now that you’ve read 15 Reasons to Tour with a Rohloff Hub, you’re probably wondering how you’re going to mount that pesky Rohloff shifter on your road handlebars.
+Here’s a list of every mounting option that’s been done; enjoy.

 Aftermarket Rohloff Shifters and Handlebars

 These Cinq5 Rohloff thumb shifters are the first of their type available.
 They look smart and operate in a unique way: the left trigger shifts down a gear, and the right shifts up.
 They’re produced by the same crew that make Tout Terrain bikes and retail for US $360.

 2. Co-Motion Twist Shifter

 Co-Motion have recently released a shifter which fits both 26.0 and 31.8mm drop handlebars.
 It looks well sealed, and felt really smooth when I was playing with it at Eurobike.
 The only issues that might arise are that handlebar bag mounts (eg. Ortlieb) could get in the way; it may also become slippery in the wet.
 Retail price is US $249.